appveyor/website/src/docs/server/installation.md

 To purchase certificate from a certificate authority (CA) you will first need to create a special 'Certificate Signing Request' (CSR), which is a process that creates a private key and generates a bit of text that describes your certificate.

-There are many tools available on the internet that can do that for you, but your VM has an easy way to create one for you too which releives you from having to worry about the private key.
+There are many tools available on the internet that can do that for you, but your VM has an easy way to create one for you too which relieves you from having to worry about the private key.

 This process is outlined in detail below.